A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Eligibility: Pregnant women with household incomes up to 133% of FPL; children with household incomes up to 204% of FPL (for CHIP); parents with dependent children are eligible with incomes up to 58% of FPL.

-South Dakota is one of 12 states where federal funding to expand Medicaid was consistently rejected by the legislature and governor.
+South Dakota’s legislature and governor rejected the ACA’s expansion of Medicaid for years.
 But the issue was put to the state’s voters in the 2022 election, and voters approved Medicaid expansion by a 56% to 44% margin.
 The measure called for the state to expand Medicaid eligibility on July 1, 2023.

 South Dakota received federal approval to initiate expansion as of July 2023, and for the specific benefits package that the newly eligible population is receiving.
-Under the new eligibility guidelines, a single adult will qualify for Medicaid in South Dakota with an income of up to about $20,120.
-(That number increases a little each year, and is based on the 2023 poverty level.)
+Under the new eligibility guidelines, a single adult qualifies for Medicaid in South Dakota with an income of up to about $20,782 in 2024.2 (Here are the monthly income limits; the numbers increase a little each year to keep pace with the federal poverty level.)

 Over the next five years, South Dakota will receive nearly $1.35 billion in additional federal Medicaid funding due to the eligibility expansion.